-Subject: Markets Licence: Taste of Northern Ireland event, September 2016 Date: 10 August 2016 Reporting Officer: Contact Officer: Lisa Toland, Head of Economic Initiatives and International Development Clodagh Cassin, Markets Development Manager Is this report restricted?
-Is the decision eligible for Call Yes No X I-in?
-Yes X No 1.0 Burnoso of Bono ort or Summary of main Issues 1.0 Pulpose of Repo it of Summary of main issues 1.1 The purpose of this report is to seek Members' approval to grant a licence for a market in Custom House Square in September 2016.
+Subject: Markets Licence: Taste of Northern Ireland event, September 2016 Date: 10 August 2016 Reportin g Officer: Lisa Toland, Head of Economic Initiatives and International Development Contact Officer: Clodagh Cassin, Markets Development Manager Is this re port restricted?
+Yes No X Is the de cision eligible for Cal I-in?
+Yes X No 1.0 Purpose of Repo ort or Summary of main Issues 1.1 The purpose of this report is to seek Members' approval to grant a licence for a market in Custom House Square in September 2016.
 Denvir Marketing has applied for this licence on behalf of Tesco.
-2.0 Recommendation on 2.1 The Committee is asked to: - Agree to grant the licence to Denvir Marketing on behalf of Tesco for the Taste of Northern Irela nd festival at Custom House Square on 16-18 September 2016.
-3.0 Main report 3.1 Members will be a aware that anyone wishing to operate a market or car boot sale within Belfast must apply to Belfast City Council for permission to do so.
-An application has recently been received for the "Taste of Northern Ireland Festival" to be held in Custom House Square, Be elfast on 16-18 September 2016.
-3.2 In line with the overall Belfast City Council Markets Development Strategy, this Tesco event/market will help to enhance this area of the city and in doing so drive footfall into Custom House So quare and the surrounding area.
-Developing markets is important for Belfast City Coun cil and this one off annual event will animate the city and support the
+2.0 Recommendation 2.1 The Committee is asked to: - Agree to grant the licence to Denvir Marketing on behalf of Tesco for the Taste of Northern Ireland festival at Custom House Square on 16-18 September 2016.
+3.0 Main report 3.1 Members will be aware that anyone wishing to operate a market or car boot sale within Belfast must apply to Belfast City Council for permission to do so.
+An application has recently been received for the "Taste of Northern Ireland Festival" to be held in Custon House Square, Belfast on 16-18 September 2016.
+3.2 event/market will Custom House Se verall Belfast City Council Markets Development Strategy, this Tescondelp to enhance this area of the city and in doing so drive footfall into quare and the surrounding area.
+Developing markets is important for cil and this one off annual event will animate the city and support the